-To ensure rental housing financed by the Housing Tax Credit (HTC) Program is cost reasonable and of similar quality and livability as any other housing financed by or in part with MN Housing assistance.
-MN Housing encourages sustainable, healthy housing that optimizes the use of cost effective durable building materials and systems and that minimizes the consumption of natural resources during construction and in the long term maintenance and operation.
+To ensure rental housing financed by the Housing Tax Credit (HTC) Program is cost reasonable and of similar quality and livability as any other housing financed by or in part with Minnesota Housing assistance.
+Minnesota Housing encourages sustainable, healthy housing that optimizes the use of cost effective durable building materials and systems and that minimizes the consumption of natural resources during construction and in the long term maintenance and operation.

-A. Design/Construction Standards

-- 1. The design and construction of any development receiving HTC funding shall comply with all applicable MN Housing Rental Housing Design & Construction Standards (RHD/CS) in effect at time of initial HTC - 2.
+- A. Design/Construction Standards - The design and construction of any development receiving HTC funding shall comply with all applicable Minnesota Housing Rental Housing Design and Construction Standards (RHD/CS) in effect at time of initial HTC selection. - 2.
 If developments claim and are awarded Large Family points, the Moderate Rehab 15% Reduction in room sizes noted in Chapter 3 of this document (RHD/CS) shall apply. - 3.
-Additional design requirements may be applicable if points are claimed/ awarded which require the development to include specific design elements.

-B. Cost Reasonableness

-- 1. MN Housing will evaluate the costs of each proposed project in comparison to current comparable projects to determine whether the proposed costs are reasonable taking into consideration unique characteristics of the project and its comparability to similar projects.
-Additional documentation will be required if the proposed costs are not comparable or reasonable. - 2.
-MN Housing will continue to use its predictive cost model to test cost reasonableness for all projects.
+Additional design requirements may be applicable if points are claimed/ awarded which require the development to include specific design elements. - B. Cost Reasonableness - 1.
+Minnesota Housing will evaluate the costs of each proposed project in comparison to current comparable projects to determine whether the proposed costs are reasonable taking into consideration unique characteristics of the project and its comparability to similar projects.
+Additional documentation will be required if the proposed costs are not comparable or reasonable. - Minnesota Housing will continue to use its predictive cost model to test cost reasonableness for all projects.
 The model uses cost data from tax credit properties, industry cost data from RSMean, and regression analysis to predict total project costs.
-Based on a projects characteristics (building type, building characteristics, project size, project location, population served, financing, etc.), the model predicts the total development costs. - C. Submittals To ensure rental housing meets above referenced standards (Item 1), the following shall be submitted to MN Housing for review and approval (see Mn Housing's Architect's Guide for document submittal requirements): - 1.
-Submittals at Initial Application: - a.
-HTC Design Standards/ Review Process Certification - b.
-Preliminary work scope/concept design - c.
-2011 Enterprise Green Communities (EGCC) and following MN Overlay submittals: - 1.
-Intended Method of Meeting the Criteria (IMMC) (located within EGCC "Certification - 2.
-Green Development Agreement (located within EGCC "Certification Workbook") - 3.
-EGCC "Certification Workbook"

-- 2. Construction Documents Submittals: - a.
+Based on a projects characteristics (building type, building characteristics, project size, project location, population served, financing, etc.), the model predicts the total development costs. - C. Submittals To ensure rental housing meets the above referenced standards, the following shall be submitted to Minnesota Housing for review and approval. - 1.
+Submittals at Initial Application: For information on submittal requirements refer to Minnesota Housing's Architect's Guide- Chapter 7- Formal Application. - 2.
+Construction Documents Submittals (after selection): - a.
 50% completed construction documents, when available. - b.
 100% completed construction documents, prior to awarding any work to Contractor(s). - D. Construction Monitoring To ensure rental housing is constructed in accordance with approved construction documents, the following construction monitoring activities shall be permitted: - 1.
-MN Housing representatives shall be granted access to the site as necessary to monitor work in progress. - 2.
-MN Housing shall receive regular construction meeting minutes and regular observation reports from Architect of Record.
-See MN Housing's Architect Guide and Contractor's Guide for construction meeting requirements. - 3.
-MN Housing shall be notified and receive copies of any change orders and any other documentation that alters the approved design/work scope and/or completion date.
+Minnesota Housing representatives shall be granted access to the site as necessary to monitor work in progress.

-Project Close-out/ End of Construction.

-- 1. MN Housing shall receive a copy of the Contractor's final application for payment (AIA Forms G702/G703), Certificate of Substantial Completion, and Certificate of Occupancy (if applicable). - 2.
-2011 Enterprise Green Communities and the following MN Overlay submittals: - a.
-Green Communities Compliance Report Worksheet with updated criteria (located within EGCC "Certification Workbook") - Compliance Report Agreement (located within EGCC "Certification Workbook") - F. Failure to comply Owners who fail to comply as noted may be subject to penalty during subsequent HTC selections. - G. Exemption Developments with Tax Exempt Bonds issued by an issuer other than the State of Minnesota (Mn Housing) are exempt from complying with the following items mentioned above: - a.
-Item 3b - b.
-Items 4, 4a, 4b & 4c - c.
-Items 5a & 5b
+- Minnesota Housing shall receive regular construction meeting minutes and regular observation reports from Architect of Record.
+See Minnesota Housing's Architect Guide and Minnesota Housing's Contractor's Guide for construction meeting requirements. - 3.
+Minnesota Housing shall be notified and receive copies of any change orders prior to execution or any other documentation that alters the approved design and contract work scope and completion date. - E. Project Close-out/ End of Construction. - 1.
+Minnesota Housing shall receive a copy of the Contractor's final application for payment (AIA Forms G702/G703), Certificate of Substantial Completion, and Certificate of Occupancy (if applicable). - 2.
+2011 Enterprise Green Communities (EGCC) and the following MN Overlay submittals: - a.
+EGCC Compliance Report Worksheet with updated criteria which is located within the EGCC Certification Workbook or evidence of EGCC Certification. - b.
+Compliance Report Agreement which is located within the EGCC Certification Workbook. - F. Failure to comply Owners who fail to comply as noted may be subject to penalty during subsequent HTC selections.

-Note: The information listed in this Chapter 9 of the RHD/CS shall not supersede or have preference over any requirements of the Housing Tax Credit (HTC) Qualified Allocation Plan (QAP) and/or Procedure Manual.
+Note: The information listed in this Chapter 5 of the RHD/CS shall not supersede or have preference over any requirements of the Housing Tax Credit (HTC) Qualified Allocation Plan (QAP) and/or Procedure Manual.